Moving Star Hall

-Moving Star Hall is a historic community building located at Johns Island, Charleston County, South Carolina.
+Moving Star Hall is a historic community building located on Johns Island, Charleston County, South Carolina.
 It was built about 1917, and is a crudely built, one-story, rectangular, frame, weatherboarded building.
 It has a low concrete block pillar foundation and a metal-covered gable roof.
 Also on the property is a contributing outhouse.
 The building was used by the local African-American population as a "praise house" and meeting place of the Moving Star Young Association, a religious, social, fraternal, and charitable community institution.

 It was listed on the National Register of Historic Places in 1982.